baixuexue123/tornado-boilerplate/README.md

 none of our Tornado applications are using templates at the moment, so it hasn't been tested.

-### vendor

-Python package dependencies loaded as git submodules. pip's support for git repositories is somewhat unreliable, and if the specific package is your own code it can be a bit easier to debug if it's all in one place (and not off in a virtualenv).

-At Bueda we collect general webapp helpers and views in the separate package `comrade` and share it among all of our applications.
-It is included here as an example of a Python package as a git submodule (comrade itself should't be considered part of this boilerplate - while it might be useful, it's much less generic).

-Any directory in `vendor/` is added to the `PYTHONPATH` by `environment.py`.
-The packages are *not* installed with pip, however, so if they require any compilation (e.g. C/C++ extensions) this method will not work.

 ### Files

-#### environment.py

-Modifies the `PYTHONPATH` to allow importing from the `apps/`, `lib/` and `vendor/` directories.
-This module is imported at the top of `settings.py` to make sure it runs for both local development (using Django's built-in server) and in production (run through mod-wsgi, gunicorn, etc.).

-#### fabfile.py

-We use [Fabric](http://fabfile.org/) to deploy to remote servers in development, staging and production environments.
-The boilerplate Fabfile is quite thin, as most of the commands are imported from [buedafab](https://github.com/bueda/ops), a collection of our Fabric utilities.

 #### app.py